 In chess, ‘material’ means the pieces.
 To see which player has more material, we “count” the pieces.
 Not all pieces are equal.
 Each one is given a value that tells how good it is at moving around the board.
 The better it moves, the higher the number.

 The queen is the most powerful piece, so she counts the most.
 The pawns are the slowest.
 They count the least.
 The values are based on hundreds of years of experience by chess masters.
-They agree these numbers are a good measure for the strength of the pieces.
+They agree these numbers are a good measure of the strength of the pieces.

 The king is not included because he cannot be taken like the other pieces.
 When the king is lost, the game is over.
 A simple way to count the material is to look at the captured pieces and see which ones are extra.
 It’s not necessary to add up every piece on the board.